-Element Description Jurisdictional Boundary Follows the alignment of the Basalt Creek Parkway centerline with Tualatin to the north and Wilsonville to the south.
-Land Use and Development Land uses in Wilsonville focus on employment, while Tualatin has a mix of employment and housing.
-Housing in the northern part of the area is meant to buffer existing residential neighborhoods from non-residential land uses.
-There is a small retail node just east of the Basalt Creek Canyon and north of the jurisdictional boundary in the Planning Area, which will serve residents and workers.
+Element Description Jurisdictional Follows the alignment of Basalt Creek Parkway with Tualatin to the north and Wilsonville to the south.
+Boundary Land Use and Land uses in Wilsonville focus on employment, while Tualatin has a mix of employment and housing.
+Development Housing in the northern part of the area is meant to buffer existing residential neighborhoods from non-residential land uses.
+There is a small retail node just east of the Basalt Creek Canyon and north of the jurisdictional boundary in the planning area, which will serve residents and workers.
 The land suitability analysis influenced the most appropriate locations for employment-based land uses.
 Land use types and densities were balanced to meet obligations for providing regional employment capacity while limiting negative impacts on congestion and traffic levels.
-Transportation Major new roads and improvements will be constructed as laid out in the 2013 Basalt Creek Transportation Refinement Plan (TRP), which is also coordinated with the 2014 Metro Regional Transportation Plan (RTP).
-Basalt Creek Parkway, portions of which are currently under construction, will be a major east-west arterial, with limited access (connecting only at Grahams Ferry and Boones Ferry Roads), creating a new connection between I-5 and 99W.
+Transportation Major new roads and improvements will be constructed as laid out in the 2013 Basalt Creek Transportation Refinement Plan, which is also coordinated with the Metro Regional Transportation Plan.
+Basalt Creek Parkway, portions of which are currently under construction, will be a major east- west arterial, with limited access, creating a new connection between I-5 and 99W.
 Further roadway improvements-such as adding capacity to north-south collectors, widening Day Road to five lanes, and two additional I-5 crossings at Day and Greenhill-will be needed to handle future traffic levels as the area is built out.
 Local roads connecting to this network will be planned and built by property owners as the area develops.
-Bicycle and Pedestrian Framework Opportunities for bike and pedestrian connections are identified, and additional bike/pedestrian facilities will be integrated into new and updated road projects in accordance with State, County and City standards.
+Bicycle and Opportunities for bike and pedestrian connections are identified, and additional bike/pedestrian Pedestrian facilities will be integrated into new and updated road projects in accordance with State, County and Framework City standards, respectively.
+Transit Transit service in the area will be coordinated between TriMet and SMART.
+Service will build on existing bus routes to enhance service and provide good connectivity both north-to-south and east-to- west through the planning area.
+Parks & Open The Basalt Creek Canyon natural area spans both cities and there are opportunities for regionally- Space connected trails and open space in the planning area.
+The Cities will each work to create a park plan for the area as part of their respective citywide plans and will coordinate on trail planning particularly as it relates to the Basalt Creek Canyon.
+Natural Resources The Cities recognize that the Basalt Creek Canyon is a significant natural resource and have agreed to coordinate on a joint approach to natural resource management practices.
+For more details see the Natural Resource section of the Existing Conditions Report (Appendix A, starting on page 31)